 - Name

 - Address

-- Hometown

 - Date of birth

 - Phone numbers

-- Email address/SONIS ID

-- Photo

 - Dates of attendance

 - Enrollment status (including level and program option)

-- Previous institution(s) attended

 - Degrees awarded

 - Honor and awards

 - Expected graduation date

 If a student does not want the College to disclose directory information from their education record without their prior written consent, they must complete and submit a signed and dated Directory Information Withholding Request Form to the Bursar/Registrar by the end of the second week of each semester/term.
 Once submitted, directory information will be withheld indefinitely until the student notifies the Bursar/Registrar in writing that the hold is no longer required.